We all know that women are still discriminated against in many industries when

 Radio Awards for Song of The Year.

-Female singer-songwriters of note, in alphabetical order (with my admittedly
+Female singer-songwriters of note, in alphabetical order, with the Rolling Stone

 Tori Amos